Die Walküre: Act 2

 Brünnhilde suddenly appears to Siegmund and tells him of his impending death; he refuses to follow Brünnhilde to Valhalla when she tells him Sieglinde cannot accompany him.
 Siegmund still believes that his father's sword will assure him of victory over Hunding, but Brünnhilde tells him it has lost its power.
-Siegmund threatens to kill both Sieglinde and himself.
+Siegmund threatens to kill Sieglinde rather than abandon her, friendless, after his death.
+Brünnhilde attempts to dissuade him by revealing that Sieglinde is pregnant with their child, but Siegmund simply prepares to kill both Sieglinde and the unborn child.
 Much moved, Brünnhilde decides to defy her father and grant victory to Siegmund.